leighajarett/bigquery-guide.github.io/pages/2_bigquery_internals/query_execution.md

 In the console, we can view the query plan to get even deeper into the details of the query execution.
 In BigQuery, execution plans are divided into the different stages of execution, with stage 0 where the leaf nodes do work and stage 1+  where the mixers do work.

-There are also several different phases in each stage.
-The compute phase is where the actual processing takes place, such as evaluating SQL functions or expressions.
-In the wait phase, the engine is waiting for either the slots to become available or for a previous stage to start writing results that it can begin consuming.
-In the read phase, the slot is reading data either from Colossus (in the case of leaf nodes) or from shuffle (in the case of mixer nodes).
+There are also several different phases in each stage:

+- **Compute Phase:** where the actual processing takes place, such as evaluating SQL functions or expressions.
+- **Wait Phase:** the engine is waiting for either the slots to become available or for a previous stage to start writing results that it can begin consuming.
+- **Read Phase:** the slot is reading data either from Colossus (in the case of leaf nodes) or from shuffle (in the case of mixer nodes).
 The final stage is the write phase, where data is written, either to the next stage, or shuffle, which is the output returned to the developer.

 A well-tuned query typically spends most of its time in the compute phase, and an average compute time close to max compute time indicates an even distribution of data coming out of the previous stage.